dfm/talks/brownbag/brownbag.markdown

   that's what I'm going to talk about
-* for transit searches, you just monitor the brightness of many stars as a function of time with fairly high cadence... sometimes you get lucky and a planet (or system) of planets will
+* for transit searches, you just monitor the brightness of many stars as a function of time with fairly high cadence... sometimes you get lucky and a planet (or system) of planets will line up with your line of sight and you'll see a dip in the brightness of the star
+* You get a lot of information about the system from the detailed shape of this brightness variation.

 **Kepler**

 * I'm not at all an expert yet
 * Some info about Kepler itself:
-  - earth trailing, etc.
+  - earth trailing
+  - 115 sq degree field-of-view w few 100k targets in field
   - two types of cadences
-  - science goals
+  - science goals:
+    1. Determine the abundance of terrestrial and larger planets in or near the habitable zone of a wide variety of stars;
+    2. Determine the distribution of sizes and shapes of the orbits of these planets;
+    3. Estimate how many planets there are in multiple-star systems;
+    4. Determine the variety of orbit sizes and planet reflectivities, sizes, masses and densities of short-period giant planets;
+    5. Identify additional members of each discovered planetary system using other techniques; and
+    6. Determine the properties of those stars that harbor planetary systems.
 * I'm not going to talk a lot about the many exciting discoveries that have been made so far except where they tie into what I'm working on but I'll list a few here:
   - how many candidates?
+3541
   - how many confirmed planets?
+127
   - also stellar science.

 **A funny way of writing down the Kepler data analysis**